General Principles for Department Chairs, Mentors, Academic Leadership, and Tenure-track Faculty Members

-The department chair will have a broad and engaged supervisory role vis-à-vis the junior faculty member:
+The department chair will have a broad and engaged supervisory role vis-à-vis the tenure-track faculty member:

-- The chair will meet with a new junior faculty member in a timely fashion after he/she arrives.
+- The chair will meet with a new tenure-track faculty member in a timely fashion after he/she arrives.
 The conversation will include the identification of a primary and (if appropriate) a secondary mentor.
-The primary mentor should be a tenured or term professor at HSPH.
-These assignments are especially critical if the new junior faculty member has had no prior association with HSPH.
+The primary mentor should be a tenured or term professor at Harvard Chan School.
+These assignments are especially critical if the new tenure-track faculty member has had no prior association with Harvard Chan School.
 If the chair is the mentor, a secondary mentor should be identified.
 In some cases (e.g., GCD and IID), chairs may wish to cooperate in the assignment of mentors across departments.

 Action: Within sixty days of the arrival of the junior faculty member, the department returns a form to the Office of Faculty Affairs specifying the choice of mentor(s).